About

 D8.
 Bread, white loaf

 D9.
-Bread, any specialty
+Bread, any speciality

 Class E - Preserves

 E1.
-Chutney, any variety
+Chutney, apple

 E3.
-Jelly, any fruit
+Jelly, mint

 E4.
-Marmalade, any fruit
+Marmalade, orange

 E5.
-Preserve, any variety or fruit
+Preserve, any variety

 Class F - Arts, Crafts & Photography

 F1.
-Handmade clothing item or accessory
+Handmade clothing item

 F2.
 Embroidery, any item

 F4.
-Collage, any material
+Collage, inspired by Anglesey, any material

 F5.
 Botanical illustration (any plant, tree or flower)

 F6.
-Knitted or crocheted hat
+Knitted or crocheted cushion

-F11.
-Photograph - Flowers, A4
+F12.
+Photograph - Repetition, A4

 F13.
-Photograph - The Sea, A4
+Photograph - Twilight, A4

 Class G - Youth Flower, Vegetable & Fruit